NAKAMURA NAKAZÔ

 Nakamura Nakazô V

 Born the 30th November 1935.
 He was the great-grandson of Nakamura Tomijûrô III and the grandson of Ichikawa Dan'emon II.
-He made his first stage appearance in October 1951, performing under the name of Ichikawa Tarô.
+He started his career as heyago of the actor Ichikawa Sanshô V, who gave him the name of Ichikawa Tarô.
+He made his first stage appearance in October 1951 in Tôkyô at the Kabukiza, where he performed in the drama "Genji Monogatari".
 He became a disciple of Nakamura Kanzaburô XVII and took the name of Nakamura Kangorô XIII in May 1970 at the Kabukiza, playing the role of Magohachi in the drama "Numazu".
-He finally took the prestigious name of Nakamura Nakazô V in April 1989 at the Kabukiza, playing the role of Shundô Genba in the drama "Terakoya".
-He unfortunately held this name only for a few years, dying the 8th December 1992.
+He finally took the prestigious name of Nakamura Nakazô V in April 1989 at the Kabukiza, playing the role of Shundô Genba [2] and the bantô Tasuke in the dramas "Terakoya" and "Kamiyui Shinza" [3].
+He unfortunately held this name only for two years and almost a half as he appeared on stage for the last in September 1991, in Tôkyô at the Kabukiza, where he played the role of Sakata Kinzaemon in the drama "Yudono no Chôbê".
+He died the 8th of December 1992.
 He was a talented supporting tachiyaku actor.

 Real name Yagô